Adiabatic evolution of Hayward black hole

-In this paper, we continue the mentioned study, by taking into account the possible adiabatic processes inside the system.
-In particular, we solve the Cauchy problem for near horizon regions outside the black hole, and confine the obtained values, to the domains that respect the physical laws.
-Furthermore, we ramify the possible adiabatic transitions for the cases of extremal and regular HBHs and calculate the relevant physical limits.

-The paper is organized as follows: In Sec.~\ref{sec:HBH}, we introduce the HBH solution and the variables, by mean of which, the thermodynamics of the black hole is investigated.
-In Sec.~\ref{termasp}, the mentioned parameters are dealt with in more detail, in the way that the thermodynamic quantities are expressed in terms of the physical characteristics of the HBH.
-In Sec.~\ref{sec:extremal-thermo}, we consider the Pfaffian form of the first law for the HBH, and obtain solutions to the Cauchy problem, regarding the adiabatic processes that can be feasible for the system.
-These solutions are then scrutinized regarding their physically accepted segments, as well as being confronted with the extremal case, as a limit that cannot be achieved by means of adiabatic transitions.
-In Sec.~\ref{sec:scatter}, the property extremality is inspected deeper, by considering the merger of two extremal Hayward black holes (EHBHs).
-We summarize in Sec.~\ref{Summary}. }
+In this paper we construct the correct foliation of the thermodynamics manifold by using the Carath\'{e}odory's approach, for which, the appropriate Pfaffian form $\delta Q_{\mathrm{rev}}$, representing the infinitesimal heat exchanged reversibly, is taken into account. {We should, however, state that the present study aims at establishing a new method of analyzing black hole thermodynamics and still is not constrained by the experimental data.} Although the method does not require a priori knowledge of any of the so-called laws of thermodynamics, we will use the already known results for physical quantities, such as entropy, temperature, ect.
+Therefore, the adiabatic surfaces are obtained by solving the Cauchy problem associated to the Pfaffian equation $\delta Q_{\mathrm{rev}}=0$. }